 I believe in taking personal responsibility for the consequences of my actions.
 Therefore, my partners are free to choose to do whatever they want.
 But if I consider their actions to be unsafe or risky to my physical or emotional health, a possible consequence of their choice may be that I will re-negotiate the boundaries of our relationship until I no longer feel unsafe.
 This might mean we return to HPV boundaries.
 It might mean we breakup.
 It might mean everyone gets tested again before any sexual activity is shared with me.
 It might mean we only have sexual activity with the use of latex barriers.
 The actual consequence depends upon the individual relationship and the individual action that made me feel unsafe.
 My partners all have the same rights and responsibilities that I do, in that they do not dictate my actions but there might be consequences for my choices and I accept their right to choose activities and boundaries that make them feel safe.

 I am extremely thorough in my sexual history.
 I keep several records so I won't forget anything, including a simple text file of partners in chronological order, a bar chart, and The Sexual Health And History Form, which shows all my current test and most recent test results, and a complete list of all sexual partners and what type of activity we shared.
 This can provide a starting point for what kind of information you might want to gather from a potential partner.
 My list goes all the way back to my first kiss and includes partners I had some form of sexual activity with, but not necessarily intercourse.
 A reasonable history goes back at least 2 years with at least 2 test entries, 6 months apart (longer if the history goes back farther and/or there have been no partner changes in that duration).
-This form, and copies of my test results, are shared with all my potential partners and used to be uploaded to my online, shareable Google Health account (a service they regrettably discontinued), which I could also share with my partners.
+This form, and copies of my test results, are shared with all my potential partners and are all uploaded to my Google Drive so that I could also share with my partners.

 Generally speaking, I find that discussing each event as it comes up, particularly when those in the relationship are secure about their relationships, takes care of any emotional needs regarding time, attention and "priority".
 Occasionally it doesn't.
 Just like in any relationship.
 And when it doesn't, that gets addressed at the time.